dusk-network/docs-public/src/content/docs/getting-started/node-setup/node-requirements.md

 | :--- | :--- | :--- | :--- |
 | 1 core; +2 GHz | 1 GB | 2 GB | 5 Mbps |

-## Archiver Node Specifications
+### Archiver Specifications

-Archiver nodes store and provide access to historical data.
+Archivers store and provide access to historical data.
 As such, they benefit from the capability to process multiple concurrent data requests, fast internet connectivity, and enough storage.
-The following specs are a reference point for archiver nodes.
-For an archiver, the beefier the configuration, the more concurrent requests they can handle.
+The following specs are a reference point for archivers.
+For an archiver, the beefier the configuration, the higher the amount of concurrent requests they can handle.

 | CPU | RAM | Storage | Network Connection |
 | :--- | :--- | :--- | :--- |
 | 8 cores; 2 GHz | 16 GB | 250 GB | 100 Mbps |

-# Networking
+## Networking

-Dusk makes use of the ultra-efficient P2P protocol [Kadcast](https://eprint.iacr.org/2019/876.pdf).
+Dusk makes use of the ultra-efficient P2P network protocol [Kadcast](https://eprint.iacr.org/2019/876.pdf).
 As such, the internet service requirements are relatively low, but they should be symmetrical and stable, with low latency.

-## Port Forwarding
+### Port Forwarding

 For the node to be accessible to the outside world, a number of ports need to be open to allow for inbound and outbound messages.